floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading.md

 Then, repeat this process for all other nodes in the cluster.

 ## Upgrading OpenSearch/Elasticsearch and Search Guard

-If you're looking for specific upgrade instructions from 6.x to 7.x, please follow the [steps described here](../_docs_installation/installation_upgrading_6_7.md).
-{: .note .js-note .note-warning}

 First check with the official OpenSearch/Elasticsearch documentation if your upgrade requires a full cluster restart, or if it can be performed via a rolling restart: